GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Related Works

 \section{Related Works}

-We discuss four subcategories of related works that aim to improve the generalization ability of GNNs and the related works about the applications of mixture-of-expert models especially on generalization and graph domains.

-\xhdr{Invariant learning} The prevailing invariant learning approaches assume that there exist an underlying graph structure (\ie subgraph)~\citep{dir, rgcl, invar_rep, YangZWJY22, SuiWWL0C22} or representation~\citep{irm, eerm, ciga, size_invar, dynamic_spatio} that is invariant to different environments and / or causally related to the label of a given instance. \rebuttal{ For example, \cite{YangZWJY22} explore molecule representation learning in out-of-distribution (OOD) scenarios by directing the molecule encoder to utilize stable and environment-invariant substructures relevant to the labels, and \cite{SuiWWL0C22} introduce causal attention modules to identify key invariant subgraph features that can be described as causing the graph label.
-Besides, \cite{MaDM21} is a theoretical work which studies GNN generalization and examine model fairness, showing that the test subgroup's distance from the training set impacts GNN performance.} However, this line of research focuses on group patterns without explicitly considering nuanced (instance-wise) distribution shifts, making its applicability limited.
+\xhdr{Invariant learning for graph OOD} The prevailing invariant learning approaches assume that there exist an underlying graph structure (\ie subgraph)~\citep{dir, rgcl, invar_rep, YangZWJY22, SuiWWL0C22, zhou2022ood, lin2021generative} or representation~\citep{irm, eerm, ciga, size_invar, dynamic_spatio, wu2023adversarial, fan2023generalizing, closer_look, MaDM21} that is invariant to different environments and/or causally related to the label of a given instance.
+For example, DIR~\citep{dir} constructs interventional distributions and distills causal subgraph patterns to make generalizable predictions for graph-level tasks.
+However, this line of research focuses on group patterns without explicitly considering instance heterogeneity.
+Therefore, the standard invariant learning approaches are not well-equipped to mitigate the complex distribution shifts in our context.
+See Appendix~\ref{app:justification} for an in-depth comparison.

-\xhdr{Data augmentation} Similar to models on other data modalities, GNNs demonstrate resilience to data perturbations which incorporates augmented views of graph data~\citep{DingXTL22}.
-Previous works have explored augmentation \wrt graph sizes~\citep{srgcn, sizeshiftreg, ZhouK022}, local structures~\citep{local_augmentation}, and feature metrics~\citep{grand}.
-Recently, \cite{test_time_trans} proposed to adapt testing graphs to graphs with preferably similar pattern as the training graphs.
-Although these techniques enhance out-of-distribution performance, they may lead to a degradation in in-distribution performance because of the GNN's limited capacity to encode a broader distribution.
+\xhdr{Data augmentation for graph OOD} GNNs demonstrate robustness to data perturbations when incorporating augmented views of graph data~\citep{DingXTL22}.
+Previous works have explored augmentation with respect to graph sizes~\citep{srgcn, sizeshiftreg, ZhouK022}, local structures~\citep{local_augmentation, seven}, feature metrics~\citep{grand}, and graphons\citep{one}.
+For example, OOD-G-Mixup~\citep{g_mixup} creates virtual OOD samples by perturbing the graph rationale space.
+Recently, \citet{test_time_trans} proposed adapting testing graphs to transformed graphs with patterns similar to the training graphs.
+Other approaches conduct augmentation implicitly via attention mechanisms~\cite{gsat, WuP0CZ20}.
+For example, GSAT~\citep{gsat} injects stochasticity into attention weights to block label-irrelevant information.
+Nevertheless, this line of research may not effectively solve the challenging problem, since unseen distribution shifts may not be covered by the distribution of augmented graphs.
+Moreover, it may lead to degradation of in-distribution performance due to GNNs' limited expressiveness in encoding a broad distribution.

-\xhdr{Attention mechanism} This line of research uses attention mechanism to enhance generalization.
-For example, GSAT \citep{gsat} injects stochasticity to the attention weights to block label-irrelevant information.
-However, \cite{understand} shows that attention mechanism helps GNNs generalize only when the attention is close to optimal.